 - Only the drug epinephrine can reverse the symptoms of an allergic reaction.

-- If you suffer from a food allergy, keep your emergency medication on you at all times.
+- If you suffer from a food allergy, keep your emergency medication on you.